sunnyfloyd/master-notes/python/pytest.md

 - `pytest --tb=short` - shortens traceback for failing tests with raised exceptions

+- `-s` flag is a shortcut flag for `--capture=no` that **tells pytest to turn off output capture**.
+I used it because the new fixtures have print functions in them, and I wanted to see the output. **Without turning off output capture, pytest only prints the output of tests that fail**.

 - using pytest for each commit on GitHub and GitLab automatically

 ```yaml